 • Know your units.
 There are two units of alcohol in one pint of lower strength lager (like Fosters or Carlsberg) and three units of alcohol in one pint of higher strength lager (like Stella or Kronenburg).
 There are three units in a large glass of wine.
 You can find out more about alcohol units here and download a drinks tracker here.

 • Plan your nights out – make sure you know how you’re going to get home, and make sure your friends know about your condition so they don’t expect you to walk miles home alone at the end of the night if you find this difficult (you probably shouldn’t do this anyway!)
 You may find it difficult to talk to your friends about your arthritis and you may face peer pressure to drink.
 But if you look around, you’ll probably find you’re not the only one in your circle who isn’t drinking very much.
 Some people don’t like it.
 Some will be on medication.
 Some will be sporty and concerned with their fitness.
 Some may have religious reasons for not drinking.
-You don’t have to drink alcohol to fit in.
+You might find that back when you couldn’t drink, you were trying to find out where to get a fake ID so you could.
+Now you’re of age, you aren’t as much of a fan.
+This is all fine, you don’t have to drink alcohol to fit in.

 • If you suffer from fatigue, drinking too much probably isn’t going to help with this – you’ll get poor quality sleep and feel worse generally.
 There’s no reliable hangover cure.
 We’ve tried them, and they don’t work!